Website icon Xpert.Digital

 Bionics or biomimetics: Learning from nature for innovative technologies

-Myofiber art muscles
+Myofiber artificial muscles

 Skeleton cooling systems

-Velcro
+Velcro fastener

-Biomimetics: How natural principles transformed technology
+Biomimetics: How natural principles transform technology

-Clone Robotics: Anthropomorphic Robotics redefined
+Clone Robotics: Anthropomorphic robotics redefined

 Unitree Robotics and China's strategic robot offensive